 It’s important to find out how you feel when you talk about money and personal finances.
 And, as an entrepreneur, it’s just as crucial to figure out how you feel when you get into your business metrics and your business numbers.
 So, to that end, here are five things to think about when you explore your relationship with money.

-That’s just one example, but in that specific case you’d ask yourself how your Hispanic culture influences your view of money?
-Of course, there are subsets within Hispanic culture based on what country you’re from that create even more specific influences on your view of finances, so that would be something to consider as well.
+That’s just one example, but in that specific case, you’d ask yourself, “How does your Hispanic culture influence your view of money?”
+Of course, there are subsets within Hispanic culture based on what country you’re from.
+That creates even more specific influences on your view of finances.
+So, that would be something to consider as well.
 Whatever your culture, these are all extremely helpful questions when it comes to discerning how it has shaped the way you see money.

 High levels of education don’t necessarily mean you have a good relationship with money, and the reverse is also true.
-For example, you might be a medical doctor and yet have a really interesting relationship with money even though you’re extremely educated in a certain field.
-Whether you’re someone who didn’t graduate from high school (many entrepreneurs I work with are in that category) or you received some kind of advanced degree, this is an excellent question to ask yourself.
+For example, you might be a medical doctor and yet have a really interesting relationship with money, even though you’re extremely educated in a certain field.
+So, whether you’re someone who didn’t graduate from high school (many entrepreneurs I work with are in that category) or you received some kind of advanced degree, this is an excellent question to ask yourself.

-This potential source of influence pertains to your parents, grandparents, or guardians; or, in other words, whoever raised you.
+This potential source of influence pertains to your parents, grandparents, or guardians, or, in other words, whoever raised you.
 This probably has the greatest impact on our relationship with money, and certainly our culture and education level can fit into it as well.
-However, you have to take it a step further here and ask yourself how the people who raised you view money?
+However, you have to take it a step further here and ask yourself How do the people who raised you view money?

 Was there a budget that you knew of, and did you guys play board games like Monopoly where you learned about money?
 These are all things to consider when you’re trying to figure out how your parents or guardians influenced your relationship with money.

-Of course, making improvements in any area of life can be challenging.
-If you need anything, whether it’s assistance in improving your relationship with money, sales help, business consulting, or sales coaching, we at EntreResults can help.
-Feel free to give us a call!
-In the meantime, have a better than amazing day!
+Naturally, making improvements in any area of life can be a challenging endeavor.
+Whether you seek assistance in enhancing your relationship with money, require business consulting, or need sales coaching, remember that EntreResults is here to support you.
+Please don’t hesitate to reach out.
+In the meantime, I wish you a better than amazing day that brings you one step closer to a healthier relationship with money.

 We have four main coaching programs to choose from, all of which are customized to fit your specific needs as an executive, business owner, entrepreneur, or sales manager.
 These programs are designed to satisfy the needs of all of our clients and deliver a customized coaching experience that is tailored to your individual needs..